Tanz0rz/haxe-fmod/README.md

 **FMOD Studio project structure**:

-If you would like to utilize the [code generation script](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) to sync your FMOD Studio project with your game code (highly recommended), use the following structure:

-- Songs should be placed inside a folder titled "Music" in your FMOD Studio project
-- Sound effects should be placed inside a folder titled "SFX" in your FMOD Studio project

 **FMOD Studio bank builds**:

 This library only supports loading a single master bank for all sounds.